Gems of the Seine & Unforgettable Douro with Lisbon

 Choose one of this afternoon’s Scenic Freechoice activities:

-Kayaking along the Pinhão River: Explore this beautiful region as you glide past impressive landscapes via kayak on the Pinhão River, a tributary of the Douro.
+Kayaking along the Pinhão River: Explore this beautiful region from a different perspective as you glide past impressive landscapes of terraced vineyards, patchworked farmland and sprawling estates via kayak on the Pinhao River, a tributary of the Douro.

-Quinta vineyard hike: Take a guided hike through the breathtaking vineyards of Quinta da Roêda in the Douro Valley.
+Quinta vineyard hike: Take a guided hike through the breathtaking vineyards of a quinta.
+Enjoy stunning views across the Douro River, learn about the winemaking process, and sample some of their blends.

-Quinta tasting: Visit Quinta da Roêda estate for a tasting of the region’s most famous export.
-On a guided walking tour, you’ll learn the secrets of the vineyard.
+Quinta tasting: Visit a local estate for a tasting of the region’s most famous export, Port wine.
+On a guided walking tour, you’ll learn the secrets of the vineyard and take in the magnificent landscapes.

 Pinhão